sarsteg/weather-vacation-python-api/README.md

 ### Part 2: VacationPy

-In this section, the student planned future vacations based on weather data collected in Part 1.
-They used Jupyter notebooks, the GeoViews Python library, and the Geoapify API to create map visualizations.
+In this section, I planned future vacations based on weather data collected in Part 1.
+I used Jupyter notebooks, the GeoViews Python library, and the Geoapify API to create map visualizations.

 **Key features included:**
 - Displaying a point for every city in the DataFrame, with point size indicating humidity.